kdszafranski/grunt-lecture/README.md

 # Grunt Basics
 Basic Angular app with routing and controllers to demonstrate basic Grunt usage.

+## Install Grunt CLI
+You need to have Grunt installed to run this stuff.
+[Get it here!](http://gruntjs.com/getting-started)

 ### Required Grunt NPM Modules

 * grunt